-What is thoracic insufficiency syndrome (TIS)?
+What is thoracic insufficiency syndrome?

 How does a VEPTR work?

-What is your experience with VEPTR?
+What is your experience with the VEPTR?

-Results of a multi-center study testing VEPTR found that it was safe and effective in helping children with severe scoliosis and chest wall deformities.
-In 2005, the Food and Drug Administration changed the status of the device so that it is no longer considered “investigational.”
+Results of a multicenter study testing the VEPTR showed that it was safe and effective in helping children with severe scoliosis and chest wall deformities.
+In 2005, the FDA changed the status of the device so that it is no longer considered “investigational.”